 Prevent failed payments

-In order to avoid failures in payments due to problems in already provided payment info of the customer, Stripe provides us the option to send email regarding keeping payment info up to date.
+In order to avoid failures in payments due to problems with the already provided payment info of the customer, Stripe provides us the option to send an email regarding keeping payment info up to date.

 We can send mail for two of the following cases by toggling either of them or both in dashboard: